Welcome to the UF College of Medicine Wellness Programs!

 These lofty goals require that each member of the UFCOM perform at his or her best.
 Recognizing that administrators, faculty, staff, and trainees will reach their fullest potential only when they are engaged with team members and colleagues, find joy and meaning in their work, and are physically and emotionally healthy, the UFCOM is committed to promoting well-being among all its members.
 The UF College of Medicine Wellness Programs were established to support the UFCOM in achieving the Quadruple Aim (Bodenheimer & Sinsky, 2014) of:

-Our approach to wellness promotion is based in the Stanford WellMD Center conceptual model (Bohman, Dyrbye, Sinsky, et al., 2017), which demonstrates that professional fulfillment is supported and enhanced by three reciprocal domains: Culture of Wellness, Efficiency of Practice, and Personal Resilience.
+Our approach to wellness promotion is based in the Stanford WellMD Center conceptual model (Bohman, Dyrbye, Sinsky, et al., 2017; Bohman et al., 2025), which demonstrates that occupational well-being is supported and enhanced by three reciprocal domains: Culture of Wellness, Workplace Efficiency, and Individual Factors.

-Finally, we view self-care as a professional responsibility, and aim to support UFCOM employees and trainees in enhancing their personal resilience and practicing a healthy lifestyle.
+Finally, we view self-care as a professional responsibility, and provide many resources for UFCOM employees and trainees to practice a healthy lifestyle.

 Please take some time to explore our site and learn more about the ways that UFCOM can support your well-being and professional fulfillment.
-In particular, be sure to check out the Wellness Resource Hub and consider completing an individualized wellness prescription!
+In particular, be sure to review the Wellness Resource Hub and consider completing an individualized wellness prescription!

 We welcome your comments and suggestions regarding additional ways to promote well-being and professional satisfaction at UFCOM.
-Please use the contact form below to share your ideas
+Please use the contact form on our homepage to share your ideas.

 References: